ahmedayyad-dev/EHkBot/README.md

 - **Master Bot (Factory)**: Takes bot tokens from users and creates bot instances
 - **Template Bot**: The bot template that gets copied for each new instance

-Each bot instance runs independently using screen sessions on your server.
+Each bot instance runs independently as a systemd service on your server.

 ---